TIPS FOR A BETTER RECEPTION

 The First Dance : Don't wait forever to do it and don't do it forever.

 One of the most special moments of the reception is the Bride & Groom's First Dance.
 Having your First Dance after the Grand Entrance is a great way to start the party.
 Once you've selected your song, practice dancing to it until you're comfortable.
 If your song is exceptionally long, consider fading out at a designated time.
 This applies to the parent dances as well.
 If you're uncomfortable dancing before all of your guests, consider taking a few dance lessons.

-Do the formal toast immediately after the First Dance.
+Do the formal toasts immediately after the First Dance.

 At no other time during the reception will your guests be more attentive and focused on the Bride & Groom than immediately following the Grand Entrance and the First Dance.
 It's the perfect time for a formal toast.
 All professional DJs have a wireless microphone for toasts so the speech can be given at or near the head table.

 Champagne : Not Required